DeadPool-4422/a7y18lte-Resources/README.md

 ## Stock ROM

-You'll find the Android 10 Samsung OneUI 2.0 stock ROM for the device in this repository.
-The file is named `Stockrom-Degoogled.zip`.
+In this repository, you'll find the de-googled version of the Android 10 Samsung OneUI 2.0 stock ROM for the device, named `Stockrom-Degoogled.zip`.

 ### Installation
 To install, download the file and flash it in recovery.
-Don't forget to flash the dm-verity afterwards to prevent the device from going into download mode.
+Following that, ensure to flash the dm-verity to prevent the device from going into download mode.

-**Note:** This ROM doesn't include Google Apps (GApps) by default.
-However, you can flash any GApps of your choice.
+**Note:** As the name suggests, this ROM doesn't include Google Apps (GApps) by default.
+You can flash any GApps package of your choice if required.

 We recommend using Open GApps, which can be downloaded from [here](https://opengapps.org/).